Abercus/openCL/Vector Addition/README.md

-If OpenCL environment is set up properly then you should be able to compile the code using
+If OpenCL environment is set up properly then you should be able to compile the code using (if using gcc compiler)

 gcc vecAdd.c -o vecAdd -lOpenCL